 These settlements vary so much that an “average” value will not help you.
 Since these settlements can either cover the entirety of the injured workers’ claims or just the parts that were denied, looking at their values is not necessarily helpful.
 In addition, the injuries themselves, and the costs of medical treatment, vary greatly.
 While one settlement for a paralyzed worker who fell off a ladder may be quite high, a truck driver who suffers constant low back pain from heavy lifting may have a very different outcome.

-Rather than relying upon averages posted on the internet, talk to an attorney about your case and what you may be able to expect.
+Rather than relying upon averages posted on the internet, talk to an experienced Arkansas back injury lawyer about your case and what you may be able to expect.

 Arkansas Workers’ Comp Lawyer for Back Pain